 When the Thai military staged a coup d’etat on 22 May 2014, few people expected that elections would not take place for almost five years.
 The February 2014 election called by the previous Yingluck Shinawatra administration had been boycotted by the opposition, and was ultimately annulled by the Constitutional Court.
 That election, held during mass anti-government protests that paralysed Bangkok, featured extensive violence.
-One interesting feature of that election was an emphasis on peace messaging, including numerous candlelit vigils.
+One interesting feature of the 2014 election was an emphasis on peace messaging, including numerous candlelit vigils.

 When Thailand finally held fresh elections on 24 March 2019, they came in the wake of an extended period of military rule during which normal political life had been largely suppressed.
 A new constitution, ratified by a half-hearted August 2016 referendum, put in place an electoral system that countered the interests of the parties that had dominated Thai politics since 2001.
 In the end, coup leader and junta era premier General Prayut Chan-ocha was reappointed as prime minister by the new parliament.
 There was very little overt violence during the election, which was nevertheless held in a climate of intimidation and tight military-bureaucratic control.